 Because what we hear is different to what other people hear, so that’s one thing I wanna get out of the way.

-The other thing as well is you’d be surprised about how many people who are d/Deaf, they can sing.
+The other thing as well is you’d be surprised about how many people who are deaf, they can sing.

 And she does that by standing bare feet to feel the vibration of the music.

 And I’ve talked about that before.
 If you can feel the music, you can kind of hear the music as well.

 So for that person, for that girl, she is literally feeling and hearing the music, which means that she can play the ukulele and she can sing very, very well.